 Pullman Police Department - Lateral Police Officer

-The City of Pullman Civil Service Commission is accepting applications for the positions of Lateral Police Officer on a continuous basis.
+The City of Pullman Civil Service Commission is accepting applications for the positions of Lateral Police Officer.
 Oral boards are scheduled when the current eligibility list is exhausted or expires, whichever comes first.

 No testing with PST is required for this position.

-The City of Pullman will be pulling test scores on June 30th, 2020 for the next round of Oral Boards.
-All testing must be completed by June 30th, 2020 to be considered for the upcoming Oral Boards.
+The City of Pullman will be reviewing applications on November 13th, 2020 for the next round of Oral Boards.
+All Personal History Statements and applications must be completed by November 13th, 2020 to be considered for the upcoming Oral Boards.

 PLEASE NOTE: If you have any questions or concerns regarding the disqualifiers, please contact the Kimberly Carper at email@example.com>